thingsdb/ThingsDocs/v0/content/connect/go.md

 ### More info

-A more complete description of the Python client can be found in one of the links below.
+A more complete description of the Go client can be found in the link below.

 - https://github.com/thingsdb/go-thingsdb#readme